AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 SABR-, TAPS-, STAPS-, and MTL-IBP-trained networks.

 ## What do the CTBench numbers show?

+The mechanisms above explain why each surrogate might help.
+To test whether they actually produce more certifiable networks, we need a comparison that holds the architecture and evaluation protocol fixed.

 [CTBench](https://arxiv.org/abs/2406.04848) implements the methods in one codebase and evaluates them under a shared benchmark protocol.
 The values below